Rail transport in Afghanistan: Kabul tramway

+In total, three small Henschel 0-4-T steam locomotives were used.
+Those three survive in the Kabul Museum since 2002.
+The third locomotive (Henschel 19691 of 1923) might be a different gauge, implying its origin is from a different railway all together.
+However Henchel 19680 and 19681 of 1923 were found in the former engine shed of the Kabul and Darulaman Railway, characterized with its green paint (mostly faded).

 Proposed railways

 Over the 19th century and a half, plenty of proposals have been made about building railways in Afghanistan.
 In 1885, the New York Times wrote about plans for connecting the Russian Transcaspian Railway, then under construction, with British India via Sarakhs, Herat, and Kandahar.
 When completed, the project would allow British officers to travel from London to British India, mostly by rail, in 11 to 12 days (crossing the English Channel, the Black Sea, and the Caspian Sea by boat).

 About 1928, proposals were put forward for a railway to link Jalalabad with Kabul, eventually connecting to the then-British Indian system at Peshawar.
 Lines to join Kabul with Kandahar and Herat would follow later.
 Owing to political upheavals these plans were not implemented.

 In 1930s, the Japanese Ministry of Railways proposed Eurasian high speed rail from Tokyo to Paris via Busan (through Korea Strait undersea tunnel), Beijing, Baotou, Turfan, Kashgar, Kabul, Tehran, Baghdad, Istanbul with connection to Berlin and Rome but never realised at the beginning of the World War II.